Conjugacy classes and centralisers in wreath products: Solving the conjugacy problem in wreath products

 We now distinguish two cases for $\gamma \in \Gamma$: \begin{itemize} \item $\gamma \not\in \terr(v)$: Using Corollary \ref{cor:conjugate_terr} we obtain $\terr(w^a) = \terr(w)^t = \terr(v)$ and hence \item $\gamma \in \terr(v)=\supp(g)$: Then $\gamma^{t^{-1}} \in \supp(h)$ and there exists an $i\in \{0,\dotsc, j -1\}$ with $\gamma^{t^{-1}}=\gamma_0^{h^i}$.
 By Equation \ref{equation-gamma}

 which concludes the proof.\qedhere \end{itemize} \end{proof}

 We generalise the above results to arbitrary wreath product elements.
-For this, we need to introduce a few additional concepts. \begin{definition} Let $w=(f,h) = w_1\cdots w_\ell \in W$ be an arbitrary wreath product element in disjoint wreath cycle decomposition.
-Define $\C(w) \coloneqq \{w_1,\dots, w_\ell\}$ as the set of all wreath cycles in disjoint wreath cycle decomposition of $w$ and
+For this, we need to introduce a few additional concepts. \begin{definition} Let $w=(f,h) = w_1\cdots w_\ell \in W$ be an arbitrary wreath product element in disjoint wreath cycle decomposition, i.e. the $w_i\in S$ are disjoint wreath cycles.
+Define $\C(w) \coloneqq \{w_1,\dots, w_\ell\}$ as the set of all wreath cycles in a disjoint wreath cycle decomposition of $w$ and